cohuebn/timescale-benchmarking-tool/README.md

 3. Ensure you have all dependencies installed.
 Run: `go mod download`
 4. Run the benchmarking tool against the Docker database.
 A helper script has been created to automatically wire up to that database.
 Run: `./run-against-local-database.sh`.

+#### Overriding CLI options

-Note: Parameters can be passed to that [run-against-local-database.sh](./benchmarking-tool/run-against-local-database.sh) script to change the CSV file or number of workers.
+Options can be passed to that [run-against-local-database.sh](./benchmarking-tool/run-against-local-database.sh) script to change the CSV file or number of workers.
 Example: `./run-against-local-database.sh --filename=../query-params/reordered-headers.csv --workers=16`

 To see all options for the CLI, run `./run-against-local-database.sh --help` or `go run cmd/benchmarking-tool/main.go --help`.